ceph/ceph-container/ceph-releases/jewel/ubuntu/14.04/daemon/README.md

 To run multiple OSDs within the same container, simply bind-mount each OSD datastore directory:
 * `docker run -v /osds/1:/var/lib/ceph/osd/ceph-1 -v /osds/2:/var/lib/ceph/osd/ceph-2`

+### Ceph OSD directory single ###

+Ceph OSD directory single has a similar design to Ceph OSD directory since they both aim to run OSD processes from an already bootstrapped directory.
+So we assume the OSD directory has been populated already.
+The major different is that Ceph OSD directory single has a much simpler implementation since it only runs a single OSD process per container.
+It doesn't do anything with the journal as it assumes journal's symlink was provided during the initialization sequence of the OSD.

+This scenario goes through the OSD directory (`/var/lib/ceph/osd`) and looks for OSDs that don't have a lock held by any other OSD.
+If no lock is found, the OSD process starts.
+If all the OSDs are already running, we gently exit 0 and explain that all the OSDs are already running.

+**Important note**: if you are aiming at running multiple OSD containers on a same machine (things that you will likely do with Ceph anyway), you must enable `--pid=host`.
+However if you are running Docker 1.12 (based on https://github.com/docker/docker/pull/22481), you can just share the same PID namespace for the OSD containers only using: `--pid=container:<id>`.

 #### BTRFS and journal ####